kquinteros/BITACORA-pipeline/README.md

 2. ```00_data/01_protein_domains``` contain HMM profiles which are found in InterPro or PFAM databases associated to known protein domains.

 3. ```00_data/01_protein_domains``` contains genome assemblies and their associated genome annotations.
-You can place your own genome (fasta) and annotations (gff) here.
+You can place your own genomes (fasta) and annotations (gff) here.

 ### Input data configuration files

-1. ```03_config/target_genoms.tsv``` This file is necessary for the snakemake workflow.
+1. ```target_genomes.tsv``` This file is necessary for the snakemake workflow.
 Edit the table to your needs.
-Just be sure to us sequential sample ID for the "Sample" column.
+Just be sure to us sequential sample ID for the "Sample" column if you have more than one target genome.

 | Sample | Key  | Species         | FASTA                                                                       | GFF                                                                                     |
 |--------|------|-----------------|-----------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|